burlachenkok/burlachenkok.github.io/_posts/2024-02-19-EF21-reloaded-paper-has-been-accepted-to-ICLR-2024.md

 published: true
 ---

-"Error Feedback Reloaded: From Quadratic to Arithmetic Mean of Smoothness Constants" has been accepted and will be presented at [ICLR 2024](https://iclr.cc/).
+"Error Feedback Reloaded From Quadratic to Arithmetic Mean of Smoothness Constants" has been accepted and will be presented at [ICLR 2024](https://iclr.cc/).

 ---